-If you are a smartphone owner, you’ll find a lot of information is available for free, via a huge range of fitness apps.
+If you are a smartphone owner, you’ll find a lot of exercise information is available for free, via a huge range of fitness apps.
 From week-by-week marathon training to helping you towards the recommended 10,000 steps a day and a food diary, there are apps for all abilities.

 One You Couch to 5k

 Running is a great way to get fit and avoid costly gym membership.
 One You Couch to 5k, developed with Public Health England, is designed for complete beginners - it’s a nine-week program that helps you gradually build up to exercising for 5km, alternating between running and walking.
 Virtual trainer Laura tells you when to walk and run, while a countdown timer shows how much time you have remaining.
 It might seem a distant goal, but with a bit of help, you'll smash through the 5K barrier in no time.

 Runkeeper helps improve fitness by tracking a host of activities, including running, cycling, walking and even skating.
 Hit ‘Start’ and the app uses your phone’s GPS to track each activity including distance travelled, calories burned and location.
 As you exercise you get real-time audio updates informing you of your progress.
 What we like about Runkeeper is that it works for all fitness levels – you can set your own goals or follow professionally-designed training plans from a beginner’s 5k to a marathon.